GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Language systems stand on a tripod.
-There’s the language, there’s the libraries, and there are the tools.
-And how successful a language is depends on a complex interaction between those three things.
+> ### No matter how correct a mathematical theorem may appear to be, one ought never to be satisfied that there was not something imperfect about it until it also gives the impression of being beautiful.
 >
-> ~ *L. Peter Deutsch*
+> ~ *George Boole*

 ---
 ## 🏎 Quick Facts